favu100/SimB-examples/README.md

 Furthermore, it is then possible to validate probabilistic and timing properties with statistical validation techniques such as hypothesis testing and estimation. <br>
 Examples with statistical validations are available at: https://github.com/favu100/SimB-examples/tree/main/Simulation_Examples <br>
-There are two ProB2-UI project files (Project.prob2project and SimulationProject.prob2project). <br>
+There are two ProB2-UI project files (Project.prob2project and SimulationProject.prob2project).
-Project.prob2project contains all timed probabilistic simulation examples presented in this repository. <br>
+Project.prob2project contains all timed probabilistic simulation examples presented in this repository.
 SimulationProject.prob2project contains the examples in the paper ''Validation of Formal Models by Timed Probabilistic Simulation'' only.

-More recently, a new feature called ''interactive simulation'' has been implemented. <br>
+More recently, a new feature called ''interactive simulation'' has been implemented.
-Interactive simulation makes it possible to combine user interaction with automatic simulation. <br>
+Interactive simulation makes it possible to combine user interaction with automatic simulation.
 In particular, a user interaction is recognized (by newly introduced SimB listeners) where after an automatic timed probabilistic simulation is triggered. <br>
 Interactive simulation examples are available at: https://github.com/favu100/SimB-examples/tree/main/Interactive_Examples